 It is a declaration.

 One sentence.
 Clear and specific.
 The thing you do, for whom, and why it matters.
 Not hedged.
 Not qualified.
-Not “I help people in a variety of ways depending on their needs.”
+Not "I help people in a variety of ways depending on their needs."
 The actual thing.
 Written down.
 Said out loud.
-Put somewhere visible.
+Put somewhere you'll see it.

 That sentence is your Declaration of Authority.
-And it is uncomfortable to write — not because it’s hard to figure out, but because committing to it means you can no longer say you haven’t committed.
-It closes the exit you’ve been keeping open.
+It is uncomfortable to write — not because it's hard to figure out, but because committing to it means you can no longer say you haven't committed.
+It closes the exit you've been keeping open.

 The declaration is not the end of the journey.
 It is the first stake in the ground.
 It is the moment you stop asking "am I qualified to say this?" and start building the proof that you are.

-Most people reading this are not struggling with competence.
+Most people here are not struggling with competence.
 They are struggling with permission.
-Permission to claim what they’ve earned.
-Permission to be the version of themselves that is no longer quietly incredible but visibly, unapologetically present.
+Permission to claim what they've already earned.

 That permission is not coming from somewhere else.
 You have to issue it to yourself.